bob123456678/TrainControl/Readme.md

 **Main UI**

 You can assign locomotives to any letter on the keyboard, then quickly switch between them.
 Easy keyboard shortcuts let you control locomotives.
+Thumbnails are automatically downloaded from the CS2/CS3.

 ![UI screenshot: locomotive control](assets/ui_main.png?raw=true)